Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Matrix Denoising

-Finally, $s\md_{\a,j}$ also requires estimating the leading $r$ eigenvalues.
-Given $k \leq r$, a natural estimate for $\lambda_k$ is the empirical eigenvalue $\hat \lambda_k$; however, our analysis (see \cref{lem:eigenvalues_MD}) demonstrates that $\hat \lambda_k$ is a biased estimate of $\lambda_k$.
+Finally, estimating $s\md_{\a,j}$ also requires estimating the leading $r$ eigenvalues.
+Given $k \leq r$, a natural estimate for $\lambda_k$ is the empirical eigenvalue $\hat \lambda_k$; however, $\hat \lambda_k$ is a biased estimate of $\lambda_k$.
 Therefore, motivated by the form of this eigenvalue bias, we propose to use a debiased estimate of $\lambda_k$, defined via

 With all these individual estimators in place, we then define

 This estimator is entirely data-driven and does not require any sample-splitting.
 With this estimator we can define a $1-\alpha$ confidence interval for $\a\t\uj$; the full procedure is summarized in \cref{alg:ciMD}.
 The following result demonstrates the approximate validity of the resulting confidence intervals.